sarpong4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. Script that prints the groups the current user is part of
 3. Script that changes the owner of the file `hello` to the user `betty`
 4. Script that creates an empty file called `hello`
+5. Script that adds execute permission to the owner of the file `hello`